Queens of England List 👸🏼👑

 Queens of England Timeline List 👸🏼👑

-Chronological list of all six Queens of England since 1553 AD including the house (family) each English queen belonged to.
+Chronological list of all 6 queens of England since 1553 AD including the house (family) each English queen belonged to.
 Only 6 of the 40 English monarchs were female primarily because male children succeeded to the English throne ahead of female children (male-preference primogenitur).
 The Succession to the Crown Act 2013 ended gender discrimination for children born in the line of succession after 28 October 2011.

-ADDucation Tips: Click column headings with arrows to sort the queens of England.
+ADDucation Tips: Click column headings with arrows to sort the famous queens of England.
 Reload page for original sort order.
 Resize your browser to full screen and/or zoom out to display as many columns as possible.
 Click the ➕ icon to reveal any hidden columns.
 Set your browser to full screen to show as many columns as possible.
-Start typing in the Filter table box to find anything inside the table.
+Start typing in the Filter table box to find queens of England inside the table.

 |👸🏼 Queens of England||Ruled||Born – Died||Rank||Where born||Pedigree||Demise||Countries ruled||👸🏼👑 Queens of England Facts, Events and Trivia|